David Clarkson (minister): Works

 Clarkson also contributed sermons to Samuel Annesley's Morning Exercise at Cripplegate, 1661, and to Nathaniel Vincent's Morning Exercise against Popery, 1675.
 His Select Works were edited for the Wycliffe Society by Basil Henry Cooper and John Blackburn, 1846.

 Personal life

-Clarkson married Lady Elizabeth Holcroft, daughter of Sir Henry Holcroft (1586–1650) and the former Lettice Aungier (daughter of Francis Aungier, 1st Baron Aungier of Longford).
-Thomas Ridgley's funeral sermon for his daughter Gertrude was printed in 1701.
-David Clarkson and Lettice Aungier gave birth to:
+Clarkson married, firstly, Lady Elizabeth Holcroft, daughter of Sir Henry Holcroft (1586–1650) and his wife Lettice Aungier (daughter of Francis Aungier, 1st Baron Aungier of Longford), and sister of Francis Holcroft, who died c.1671 leaving two daughters.
+He married, secondly, Gertrude who outlived him.

+The children of the first marriage were: